 Research Branch Neural Processing and Brain Signal Analysis

 The memory function of sleep has been the subject of much research at the host university.
-In 2010, Jan Born, deputy academic director of the Graduate School received the Leibniz award for his research on sleep and brain plasticity.
+In 2010, Jan Born, deputy academic director of the graduate school received the Leibniz award for his research on sleep and brain plasticity.
 The Leibniz award is the highest scientific award in Germany.
 This branch will investigate open questions related to memory, plasticity, sleep, and brain signal analysis, as well as modeling and measurement of brain dynamics.
 Substantial co-funding for this research has been acquired by the host university in recent years.
 Four fields of research are part of this branch:

-Field 1 - State-dependent Modeling of Brain Processes
+Field 1 – State-dependent Modeling of Brain Processes